Blog /

 A clear workflow makes sure testers know exactly where each test case stands.
 Whether you're conducting manual or automated testing, setting up stages like To Do, In Progress, and Done makes it easier to track the status of your tests.
 This method keeps everything organized and ensures nothing is missed.

-The To Do stage would be for tests that need to be done, In Progress is for tests being executed, and Done means the tests have been completed.
-Make it with a clear structure, otherwise your team might miss important tests, and someone might accidentally skip a step.
+The To-Do stage is for tests that need to be done.
+In Progress is for tests that are being executed, and Done means the tests have been completed.
+Make it with a clear structure; otherwise, your team might miss important tests, and someone might accidentally skip a step.

 You can automate many parts of this workflow by using automated testing tools.
 For example, once a test is completed, it can automatically move to the next stage, so your team doesn’t have to update it manually.
 This reduces the risk of human error.